vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 113–114, VKK 504.
 Bhairavajayantı-K. kr.
 8 is known as Kālāstami; fast on that

-tithi and jāgara; worship of Bhairava for four praharas of the night and jāgara in listening to and narrating legends about Siva; the performer becomes free from sins and becomes a good devotee of Siva; this is obligatory on persons
+tithi and jāgara; worship of Bhairava for four praharas of the night and jāgara in listening to and narrating legends about Śiva; the performer becomes free from sins and becomes a good devotee of Śiva; this is obligatory on persons

 dwelling in Kāśī; SM 60-61, SMK 427-429, PC 138.
 Bhogasankrāntivrata-on Saṅkranti day call together women